 Another important financial objective is to optimise returns from the group's property portfolio.
-This is achieved by pro-active asset management to maximise net rental yields and through obtaining beneficial re-designations and planning permissions.
+This is achieved by pro-active asset management to maximise net rental yields and through obtaining beneficial re-designations, planning permissions and, ultimately, sales.

 Financial risk management